Mikeware/SpaceBattleArena/doc/lessons/index.md

 The first day of this lesson should be about explaining how radar works, what information it provides, and how the programming paradigm changes slightly with having to react in the next getNextCommand call.

 To aid in this activity most of the [Basic Games](../games/basic.html) can be configured to provide a challenge and motivation via scoring.
+We suggest [Survivor](../games/survivor.html) or [Hungry Hungry Baubles](../games/hungryhungrybaubles.html).

 <a name="competitions"></a>Competitions [Days 13+]
 -----------------------